 Most federal, state and institutional aid awards are based on financial need.
-Financial need is the difference between Expected Family Contribution (EFC), as determined by the FAFSA, and financial aid budgets, which include allowances for tuition, fees, books, transportation, living expenses and personal expenses.
+Financial need is the difference between Expected Family Contribution (EFC), as determined by the results of the FAFSA, and the cost of attendance, which includes amounts for tuition, fees, books, transportation, living expenses and personal expenses.

 Typical financial aid packages consist of grants, loans, scholarships and work-study.
-Students with high financial need are awarded gift aid first such as grants and scholarships, and then are awarded self- help aid such as work-study and loan funds.
+Students with high financial need are first awarded gift aid, including grants and scholarships, and then are awarded self- help aid such as work-study and loan funds.
 Students with special circumstances (unemployment, unusual medical expenses, tuition expenses, etc.) may contact the Financial Aid Office to request a review of the EFC calculation used to determine financial need.
-The Bursar's Office applies funds to student accounts, deducts any tuition, fees, and other related costs, and refunds the student any excess funds.
-Refunds will be issued approximately nine weeks after the start of the semester.
+Once awarded, the Bursar's Office applies funds to the student account, deducts any tuition, fees, and other related costs, and refunds the student any excess funds.
+Refunds are issued approximately nine weeks after the start of the semester.